Delimited Scope Terminator

 COMPUTE WS-A = WS-B + WS-C.

-Period specifies that the COMPUTE statement is ended and next statement follows.
+The period specifies that the COMPUTE statement is ended, and the next statement follows.

 Explicit scope terminator -

-An explicit scope terminator is a statement that marks the end of PROCEDURE DIVISION statements.
-Most PROCEDURE DIVISION statements have their explicit scope terminators separately.
+An explicit scope terminator marks the end of PROCEDURE DIVISION statements.
+Most of the statements have their explicit scope terminators separately.
 The explicit scope terminator starts with END- followed by the statement.

 For example -